clojure-emacs/clojure-mode/README.md

 - `clojuredart-mode` is a major mode for editing ClojureDart `.cljd` source files
 - `jank-mode` is a major mode for editing Jank `.jank` source files
 - `joker-mode` is a major mode for editing Joker `.joke` source files
+- `edn-mode` is a major mode for editing EDN `.edn` data files

 All the major modes derive from `clojure-mode` and provide more or less the same functionality.
 Differences can be found mostly in the font-locking - e.g. ClojureScript has some built-in constructs that are not present in Clojure.

+`edn-mode` is a bit different from the other derived modes -- it's tailored for data files rather than code.
+It disables indent specs and forces the `always-align` indent style, resulting in simpler indentation appropriate for data structures.

 The proper major mode is selected automatically based on the extension of the file you're editing.